Columnist Drew Zeiba considers the risks of leaving a record through the journals of Sheila Heti, Virginia Woolf, and Tina Brown

 Take a tour of the general non-fiction section of your local bookstore or library and you’ll see any number of previously private thoughts from dead literary figures—Susan Sontag, Roland Barthes, Flannery O’Connor, John Cheever, Vladimir Nabakov.
 Talk about a mausoleum.

 Sensibly, some authors preempt this posthumous process.
 Tina Brown said she’d turned to her old diaries as materials to write a book about the Crazy Eighties.
 “But the more I read the more I realized I already had.”
 Ta-da!
 She released The Vanity Fair Diaries in 2017, which after some upfront autobiography, chronicles the famed editor’s rise at the eponymous magazine.
-If you’ve subscribed to The Paris Review or Noon over the past years, you may have noticed an onslaught of Lydia Davis’s notebooks.
+If you’ve subscribed to The Paris Review or Noon over the past years, you’ve gained access Lydia Davis’s notebooks.
 And released this spring, Sheila Heti’s Alphabetical Diaries pulled upon a decade of its author’s journals.
 Heti copied their half million words, alphabetized their sentences in Excel, and then deleted about 90 percent of them.

 “If anything, the post-oulipo artistry has made Heti’s life more opaque, not less.”